 This course requires a minimum of 220 hours or 18 weeks to complete.

 Note: Most students take 540 hours to complete the course as the 220 minimum hours is the learning in the textbook only and does not take into account completing homework, reading time, tutorial help, progress tests and/or assignments/activities.
-Please keep this in mind when nominating to complete the course in 18 weeks.

 To be eligible to sit the final exam, you must complete and pass all of the progress tests and lab activities with a score of 60% or higher on each.
 Completing all tests will improve your chances of successfully passing the final exam.
 More information about submitting work »